o) Provisions

 (ii) Foreign currency risk

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities (when revenue or expense is denominated in a foreign currency), investments & borrowing in foreign currency, etc.
+The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the Company's operating activities (when revenue or expense is denominated in a foreign currency) and borrowing in foreign currency, etc.

 The Company manages its foreign currency risk by hedging foreign currency transactions with forward covers and option/swap contracts.
 These transactions generally relates to purchase of imported newsprint & borrowings in foreign currency.